Last Updated on 30 May 2022 by admin

 - Create a data retention policy that clearly states how long each type of data can be held for

 - Create procedures for backing up the data.
 Ideally segregating the backups and implement automatic erasure procedures that can delete data after a specified time resulting in complying with your data retention policy

 - Ensure that all backups are secured – encrypted and access granted to specific staff

 - If individual records cannot be accessed for deletion, ensure that archiving is used where access is very limited

-There will never be a perfect solution that fits all organisations, but adhering to the GDPR’s principles can be accomplished by being practical and pragmatic.
+There will never be a perfect solution that fits all organizations, but adhering to the GDPR and data retention policies and principles can be accomplished by being practical and pragmatic.

 Data protection is a top priority for all organizations.
 Adhering to GDPR and data retention are just two of the many challenges that will arise.
 However, these are not insurmountable.
 With the right strategy and planning, these challenges can be overcome.